-UAB manages the NHHC Archaeology & Conservation Laboratory, located on the Washington Navy Yard, serves as the Navy's center of expertise on the conservation, treatment, and analysis of artifacts originating from sunken military craft.
+Another section of the UAB is the NHHC Archaeology & Conservation Laboratory (ACL), located on the Washington Navy Yard.
+It serves as the Navy's center of expertise on the conservation, treatment, and analysis of artifacts originating from sunken military craft.
 Conservation is intrinsically tied to archaeological research as artifacts recovered from an underwater environment require some form of conservation and a proper curation environment to remain in a stable condition.

-The laboratory serves as a curation space for over 2,700 artifacts and provides public access to the collection for research and analysis.
-Additionally, the Lab manages an artifact loan program, of nearly 11,000 artifacts, which allows for Navy-owned artifacts from wreck sites to be curated and displayed under the auspices of NHHC at qualified facilities nationally and internationally for the purposes of public education and academic research.
+The laboratory serves as a curation space for over 27,000 artifacts and provides public access to the collection for research and analysis.
+Additionally, the lab manages an artifact loan program, of nearly 7,400 artifacts, which allows for Navy-owned artifacts from wreck sites to be curated and displayed under the auspices of NHHC at qualified facilities nationally and internationally for the purposes of public education and academic research.

 4) PUBLIC OUTREACH AND EDUCATION

 Outreach and education is a fundamental mission component of NHHC as it helps promote the Navy’s heritage and preserve its sunken and terrestrial military craft from disturbance.
-The UAB disseminates information to the U.S. Navy, general public, and academia via scientific and popular publications, lectures, the NHHC website, social media outlets, the artifact loan program, an active internship program, underwater archaeological exhibits, in-person visits and tours, and support of USNA midshipmen and student research.
+The UAB disseminates information to the U.S. Navy, general public, and academia via scientific and popular publications, lectures, the NHHC website, social media outlets, the artifact loan program, an active internship program, underwater archaeological exhibits, in-person visits and tours, and support of United States Naval Academy (USNA) midshipmen and student research.